casper-network/condor-info/articles/005-fee-elimination.md

 > __Fee Elimination is the strategy of placing temporary holds on transactor balances corresponding to their incurred gas costs, instead of taking those costs from their on-chain balances__.

 Under 1.x, transactors must pay for gas directly from their purse balances.
 With Fee Elimination on Casper 2.0, a hold is placed on the calculated **Gas Cost** for a configurable period of time known as the **Hold Period**.
-Fees are therefore not forfeighted by transactors, and funds are not spent to execute transactions.
+Fees are therefore not forfeited by transactors, and funds are not spent to execute transactions.

 ### Holds